When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 In this article, I will be exploring the health benefits of riding a pedelec, this means the electric assist can only be activated by pedalling (and not throttle).

-In order to get fitter you will need to be pedalling, as the very act of pedalling will help to increase your cardiovascular fitness.
+To get fitter you will need to be pedalling, as the very act of pedalling will help to increase your cardiovascular fitness.
 What an e-bike motor does is simply reduce the intensity of the pedalling, so you are putting less strain on your heart and joints.

 Health Benefits of Riding an Electric Bike